Aristotle University of Thessaloniki: Rankings and academic evaluation

 Aristotle University of Thessaloniki is among the most prestigious universities in Greece.

 An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA), giving it the "Worthy of merit" final overall evaluation.

 Despite the university's good reputation within Greece, internationally the university currently performs averagely on major international rankings.
 Once best university in Greece, it is currently ranked 650-700th in the latest (2023) QS rankings, further progressing to the 530th place for the year 2024, and 801-1000th in Times Higher Education.
 Also, the university is placed amongst the universities with the best graduate employability in Greece, being placed only in the 501+ range in the world in world graduate employability rankings.
 Finally, CWTS Leiden ranking places AUTh as the 299th best university in the world for the year 2023.

 Organization and administration

 The Aristotle University is one of Greece's public universities and therefore it is a legal entity with full self governance.
 It is primarily state-funded and functions under the supervision of the Greek Ministry of National Education and Religious Affairs.
 Other financial resources for the university are donations from individuals, participation in various EU research programmes and profits generated through management of the university assets.
-It is important to note that no fees are charged to the students of the university, except for international students studying medicine in English.
+No fees are charged to the students of the university, except for international students studying medicine in English.
 With tuition fees reaching up to €6000 per semester.

 The university administration consists of departments that make decisions within the framework of Greek law.
 The main objectives of the administration are to ensure the proper function of the university and to benefit the academic community as a whole.